wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-dotnet-get-started.md

 ## Alternative architecture: Websites and WebJobs

 This tutorial shows how to run both front-end and back-end in an Azure cloud service.
-An alternative is to run the front-end in an [Azure website](/home/features/web-site/) and use the [WebJobs](/documentation/articles/websites-webjobs-resources/) feature (currently in preview) for the back-end.
-For a tutorial that uses WebJobs, see [Get Started with the Azure WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk-get-started).
-For information about how to choose the services that best fit your scenario, see [Azure Websites, Cloud Services, and virtual machines comparison](/documentation/articles/choose-web-site-cloud-service-vm).
+An alternative is to run the front-end in an [Azure <!-- deleted by customization website](/home/features/web-site/) --><!-- keep by customization: begin --> Website](/home/features/web-site/) <!-- keep by customization: end --> and use the [WebJobs](/documentation/articles/websites-webjobs-resources/) feature (currently in preview) for the back-end<!-- deleted by customization.
+For a tutorial that uses WebJobs, see [Get Started with the Azure WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk-get-started) -->.
+For information about how to choose the services that best fit your scenario, see [Azure Websites, Cloud Services, and <!-- deleted by customization virtual machines comparison](/documentation/articles/choose-web-site-cloud-service-vm) --><!-- keep by customization: begin --> Virtual Machines Comparison](/documentation/articles/choose-web-site-cloud-service-vm) <!-- keep by customization: end -->.

 ## What you'll learn